-The Department of Communication Sciences & Disorders and the Center for Communication Disorders (CCD) are located in the Human Sciences and Services Building (HSS) on the lower campus of the University of Wisconsin-Eau Claire.
+The Speech, Language, and Hearing Sciences Department is in the Human Sciences and Services Building (HSS) on the lower campus of the University of Wisconsin-Eau Claire.
 This building is located across the river from the main campus, near the Haas Fine Arts Building.
 The front door faces Water Street.
 Use 239 Water Street, Eau Claire, WI 54703 as the address to input into GPS to find the building.
-A first floor plan of the building appears after the last page of text in this section; all of the CSD facilities are on the first floor.
+A first-floor plan of the building appears on page 3 of this handbook; all the SLHS facilities are on the first floor.
 A verbal description of the location of areas relevant to the program is included in this section of the Handbook.

 There are multiple classrooms in Human Sciences and Services.
-HSS 177 and 179 on the first floor and 202, 204, 220, 226, and 247 on the second floor are commonly employed for teaching CSD courses.
-All of the CSD graduate courses during residency periods will be taught in classrooms in this building or in our distance learning classroom (HSS 151).
+HSS 177 and 179 on the first floor and 202, 204, 220, 226, and 247 on the second floor are commonly employed for teaching SLHS courses.
+All the SLHS graduate courses during residency periods will be taught in classrooms in this building or in our distance learning classroom (HSS 151).